Robert-van-Engelen/Forth850/README.md

 ### [COMPILE]
 _"<space>name<space>" -- ; ... -- ..._
 compile name;
-note that POSTPONE is preferred;
+note that POSTPONE is preferred instead of this legacy word;
 may throw -14 "interpreting a compile-only word"

     : [COMPILE] ?COMP ' COMPILE, ; IMMEDIATE